ADS-2023-FR2/Agile_Project/README.txt

 	--out_dataset: Output path of the dataset (csv file).
 Default = 'None'.

 3.- fit_newmodel.py
-Creates a new Implicit Sequence Model using a sequential dataset, that can be imported or created in this script.
+Creates a new Explicit Factorization Model using a previous dataset.
 Arguments:
 	--input: Path to the folder that contains spotlight.
 By the moment, I can not import spotlight from the github repo, so I just copied to the same directory the spotlight repository.
 Default = 'None'.
 	--in_dataset: Input path of the dataset (csv file).
 If not provided, the script will created and if you want, you can export it.
 Default = 'None'.
-	--nusers: Number of users in the dataset.
-Default = 100.
-	--nitems: Number of items in the dataset.
-Default = 1000.
-	--niteractions: Number of interactions in the dataset.
-Default = 10000
+	--niter: Number of iterations of the fit.
+Default = 3.
-	--concentration: Concentration rate.
-Default = 0.05
-	--order: Order of the dataset.
-Default = 3
-	--out_dataset: Output path of the dataset (csv file).
-Default = 'None'.
 	--out_model: Output path of the model (binary pkl file).
 Default = 'None'.
 	--out_predictions: Output path of the predictions of the test set (csv file).
 Default = 'None'.

 4.- predict_previousmodel.py
 Makes a prediction of a dataset using a previously fitted model.
-The dataset is a sequential dataset and the model is a Implicit Sequence Model.
+The dataset must be imported and the model is a Explicit Factorization Model.
 Arguments:
 	--input: Path to the folder that contains spotlight.
 By the moment, I can not import spotlight from the github repo, so I just copied to the same directory the spotlight repository.
 Default = 'None'.
 	--in_model: Input path of the pretrained model (binary pkl file).
 If not provided, exit().
 	--in_dataset: Input path of the dataset (csv file).
 If not provided, the script will created and if you want, you can export it.
-Default = 'None'.
-	--nusers: Number of users in the dataset.
-Default = 100.
-	--nitems: Number of items in the dataset.
-Default = 1000.
-	--niteractions: Number of interactions in the dataset.
-Default = 10000
-	--concentration: Concentration rate.
-Default = 0.05
-	--order: Order of the dataset.
-Default = 3
-	--out_dataset: Output path of the dataset (csv file).
 Default = 'None'.
 	--out_predictions: Output path of the predictions of the test set (csv file).
 Default = 'None'.